 Section 75 category Details of evidence/information Religious belief The University's EO data were reviewed.
-On 6 February 2020, our staff profile was 50.3% Protestant, 49.7% Catholic.
-Compared with 6 February 2015, this indicates a 3.6% increase in Catholic staff.
-Political opinion The University does not collect information on Political Opinion or make assumptions regarding Political Opinion based on Community Background.
+On 6 February 2019, our staff profile was 50.9% Protestant, 49.1% Catholic.
+Political opinion The University does not collect information on Political Opinion, or make assumptions regarding Political Opinion based on Community Background.
 Racial group The University's EO data were reviewed.
-On 6 February 2020, our staff profile was 94.4% White, 5.6% Black and Minority Ethnic (BME).
-This indicates a 1.6% increase in BME staff compared with 2015.
+On 6 February 2019, our staff profile was 94.6% White, 5.4% Black and Minority Ethnic (BME).
 Our BME profile suggests that we are three times as diverse as the local population.
 The Northern Ireland Census (2011) suggests that 1.8% of the NI population is BME.
 Age The University's EO data were reviewed.
-On 6 February 2020, over one third (34.6%) of our staff were in the '46-55' age band.
-26% of staff were in the '36-45' age band and 22.2% of staff were aged '56 and above'.
+On 6 February 2019, over one third (34.4%) of our staff were in the '46-55' age band.
+26.9% of staff were in the '36-45' age band and 22.5% of staff were aged '56 and above'.
+University data held on the CoreHR system which is used to record and monitor sickness absence reveals that older members of staff generally take longer periods of sickness absence than younger members of staff.
+The dat shows that as a member of staff ages, the number of days lost due to sickness absence increases, particularly with respect to short-term absences.
 Marital status The University's EO data were reviewed.
-In 2020, 60% of staff were 'Married or in a Civil Partnership', a marginal decrease of 1% compared to 2015 (61%).
+In 2019, 62% of staff were 'Married or in a Civil Partnership'.
+Sexual orientation Although we collect staff data on sexual orientation, this is not considered to be reliable.